 Boxing gloves were used to be made entirely of genuine leather in the good old days, and nowadays, the gloves are made of synthetic or machine-made leather.
 Genuine leather was used for its durability, high quality, and breathability, and that leads to less moisture being trapped inside.
 These are the features that made leather gloves the glove of choice.

 But with modern technology, synthetic or artificial leather-made gloves are smoother, lighter, and sometimes offer as many benefits as expensive gloves made of premium genuine leather, but without the expensive part.

 The filling is a vital buying consideration when it comes to buying the best boxing gloves.
 In the days of the old, horse hair was used as padding.
 These gloves were designed to give you the strongest punches, but they had slightly less protective quality.

-Nowadays, there are various ways of layered padding filling that make sure your hand, knuckles are protected.
+Nowadays, there are various ways of layered padding filling that make sure your hand, and knuckles are protected.
 The most common is latex foam padding.
 But it is not limited to that.
-There are gels and other types of foam padding inside a glove.
+There are gels and other types of padding inside a glove.
 Gel and foam offer better shock absorption than horse hair padding.

 Wrist Cuff Types

 Wrist cuffs protect your wrist and make sure your glove stays right where you want it.
 There are two major types of wrist cuffs.